If you are a cat lover, you gotta visit one of Japan’s most famous cat islands: Tashirojima

 From the port you can easily access “Manga Island” and from there the “Cat Shrine“.

-While the cat shrine is between Nitoda and Odomari, Manga Island is very close to Nitoda Port – which is why I recommend to get off the ferry there!
+While the cat shrine is between Nitoda and Odomari, Manga Island is very close to Nitoda Port – which is why I recommend getting off there!

 On my way to “Manga Island” I ran into a few cats … and this magnificent cat statue!!!